zilexa/manjaro-gnome-post-install/README.md

 - Automatic timezone
 - Instant screenshots of an area (`PrintScr`button) or fullscreen (`Shift+PrintScr`) instead of Gnome 42 new interactive screenshot tool that cannot take instant screenshots.
 You can still trigger the tool via `Ctrl+Shift+PrintScr`.
 - Keyboard shortcut for Terminal (`Shift+Alt+T`)
+- Fix file associations for images and documents - it is very difficult for the end-user to restore the file associations of default apps for image viewing (gThumb) and documents (OnlyOffice) after installing an image editor or other office suite, (even reinstalling gThumb or OnlyOffice has no effect!).
+The script re-associates gThumb and OnlyOffice for each filetype they support.

 ## Simplify folder structure - easy for cloud backup/syncing or local backups
 - move Templates to Documents folder, remove Public folder and rename Videos to Media